West Palm Beach Relocation Lawyer

-Dedicated Palm Beach Gardens Family Law Attorney
+Dedicated West Palm Beach Family Law Attorney

 Family law issues can be some of the most difficult legal issues to handle, especially those involving child custody.
 For example, a Florida parent with custody of a minor child must notify the other parent when planning to move more than 50 miles away from the child and stay away for more than 60 days.
 The moving parent also must get permission from the court before the move.
-If you have partial or primary custody of a minor child and are considering moving, contact a West Palm Beach child custody attorney to ensure that you follow the proper procedures.
+If you have partial or primary custody of a minor child and are considering moving, contact a West Palm Beach relocation lawyer to ensure that you follow the proper procedures.

 Getting a Relocation Order